Nicolette Stone: Baby swap plot

-Kiri Durant and final stories
+Kiri Durant and conclusion

 In 2022, Neighbours writers developed a new romance story for Nicolette with a new regular character, Kiri Durant (Gemma Bird Matheson).
 Nicolette and Kiri first meet when Nicolette travels to a country retreat called River Bend.
 Scenes featuring the pair demonstrated an attraction which grew as they spend more time together.
 They kiss but the rest of Nicolette's friends are caught up in a violent drama caused by Gareth Bateman (Jack Pearson).
 Nicolette does not tell Kiri she has a daughter and conceals her past lies.
 When Kiri finds out she refuses to see Nicolette.
-Matheson told Inside Soap's Ellis that Kiri is dislikes drama and "pretty quick to shut it down" because she is guarded when she sense someone will hurt her emotionally.
+Matheson told Inside Soap's Ellis that Kiri dislikes drama and is "pretty quick to shut it down" because she is guarded when she sense someone will hurt her emotionally.
 When Kiri's parents sell River Bend, she decides to take a job at the vineyard with Nicolette's neighbour, Glen Donnelly (Richard Huggett).
 He soon learns that Kiri is his daughter and does not want her to know.
 He attempts to encourage Kiri to leave by bad-mouthing Nicolette.
 When Nicolette discovers Glen's sabotage, she confronts him and he falls into a pool of water which is "too much" for Kiri and wants nothing to do with Nicolette.
 Matheson explained that "I think this is the scene that Kiri realises she's in over her head with Nic.
 There's obviously tension between Glen and Nic, and Kiri doesn't want to be a part of it."
 When Paul and Nicolette realise Glen is hiding a secret, they team up to expose him.
 When they do so, Kiri is devastated to learn that Glen is actually her father.
 Kiri blames Nicolette but she refuses to accept responsibility.
 Her behaviour causes Kiri to grow close romantically to Chloe.